-Incomplete
+Incomplete Policy

-When a student receives an incomplete, they have a maximum of thirty days from the end of the last day of the course, to complete all outstanding course requirements.
+When a student receives an incomplete, they have a maximum of fourteen (14) calendar days from the end of the last day of the course, to complete all outstanding course requirements.
 Failure to complete all course requirements will result in the instructor awarding a grade based upon work completed.
-Students are ineligible to start new coursework unless all incomplete course requirements are satisfied before the first day of the semester/term.
+Students are ineligible to start new coursework unless all incomplete course requirements are satisfied as noted above AND before the first day of the next semester/term.
 If an incomplete is not satisfied by this time, an academic hold will be placed on the student's account and the student will be administratively withdrawn from the program and university.
 The student may be required to apply for re-entry to the program and university consistent with existing policies and procedures.
 Students who receive an incomplete, or do not satisfy the requirements for an incomplete, risk loss of financial aid for failure to meet the financial aid requirements for Satisfactory Academic Progress.